Playmobil children toys around table inclusiveteach logo in corner

 Making your classroom Inclusive for all learners: Approach

-Making your classroom Inclusive: Approach (Culture)
+Making your Classroom Inclusive: Approach (Culture)

-1. Invite other educators in to your classroom.
+1. Invite other educators into your classroom.
 Model collaboration & positive communication.
 Guest speakers, Co-teachers, parents, siblings, admin, speech teacher, custodial staff…anyone who has something to contribute.
 (Wendy Murawski)

 2. Adapt your interactions to suit the communication style of your learners, if they are noise sensitive make sure you lower your voice/tone If they find eye contact painful don’t make it.